 The Student Conservation Association (SCA) is the largest provider of hands-on environmental conservation programs for youth and young adults.
-This year, the SCA is teaming up with the U.S. Forest Service to confront the current climate-driven wildfire crisis by launching the inaugural SCA Wildland Fire Academy coming Fall 2023.
+The SCA is teaming up with the U.S. Forest Service to confront the current climate-driven wildfire crisis the the SCA Wildland Fire Academy.

-Fuels crews are crucial for preventing a wildland fire since varying plant materials can act as fuel, including grasses, shrubs, trees, dead leaves and fallen pine needles.
-As these burnable materials pile up, so do the chances of catastrophic wildland fires.
+Prescribed burns and fuels reduction work are crucial for preventing wildland fires since varying plant materials, including grasses, shrubs, trees, dead leaves and fallen pine needles, can fuel wildfires.
+As these flammable materials pile up, so do the chances of catastrophic wildland fires.
 In the right conditions, excess fuel allows fires to burn hotter, larger, longer and faster, making them more difficult and dangerous to manage, making it essential to have trained wildland firefighters and fuels staff at the ready.